pgherveou/gulp-awspublish/README.md

 Available options:

 * ext: file extension to add to gzipped file (eg: { ext: '.gz' })
+* smaller: gzip files only when result is smaller
 * Any options that can be passed to [zlib.gzip](https://nodejs.org/api/zlib.html#zlib_options)

 ### awspublish.create(AWSConfig, cacheOptions)